WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

 Some Examples
 -------------

-In the WebGL example code below there are two examples of JavaScript class definitions.
+In the WebGL example code below, there are two examples of JavaScript class definitions.
-Do not attempt to understand the functionality of the code at this time, but rather exam the structure of the class definitions.
+Do not attempt to understand the functionality of the code at this time, but rather examine the structure of the class definitions.
 Please do the following:

 * Hide the canvas to make the JavaScript code easier to study.
 * Notice the use of strict mode, :code:`"use strict";` at the top of both files.
 This